SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

       \
 * Stellar Shop (? name ?) <--------- VERY HARD
   * Fake e-commerce app
-    * Maybe Tie it into the Idol fashion app somehow
+    * Maybe rie it into the Idol fashion app somehow
     * OR THE STICKER CREATION APP?

       \
 * Make Icons for Apps (upon progress being made on them)
-  * Storybook
+  * StarBound
   * Your Tome
   * Stellar Shop (? name ?)
-  * Mellow?
+  * Mellow

     \